Norfork Dam: History

+Beginnings

+In 1902, a pamphlet was printed by the Mountain Home Commercial club advertising the area to mining interests and suggesting the area would be suitable for power-generating dams.
+Several entities, including Dixie Power Company and White River Power Company, were granted franchises and explored dam sites on various rivers in North Arkansas, including the White River.
+Flood control became an urgent need following the 1927 flood, but by the time a study was completed and presented to Congress, the country was in the throes of the Great Depression, and funding was scarce.

+But in 1938, the Federal Power Commission rescinded private licenses to construct dams while the government studied flood control in the White River basin.
+A proposal for what would become Norfork Dam would inundate US Route 62 (US 62) during periods of high water, with the Corps offering a ferry service during these periods.

-Clyde T. Ellis, who defeated Claude Fuller in 1938 to become the representative for the third district, envisioned a smaller Arkansas version of the Tennessee Valley Authority.
+Clyde T. Ellis, who defeated Claude Fuller in 1938 to become the representative for the Arkansas's 3rd congressional district, envisioned a smaller Arkansas version of the Tennessee Valley Authority.
 Ellis made Norfork Dam his personal project and fought for it until construction began in the spring of 1941.
 Having won the election with the promise of cheap hydroelectricity, he hoped the dams would give rise to industry and lift the region out of the depths of depression.
 Ellis firmly believed that if Norfork Dam was built then the other dams would follow.
 Authorization for construction of the dam was included as part of the Flood Control Act of 1938.
 Norfork Dam was to be one of six dams built to accomplish flood control in the White River basin.
 The act was later revised in 1941 to include Bull Shoals and Table Rock.